adielBm/math-archive/Graph Theory/Edge Covering & Matching.md

 Perfect matching in a graph is a matching that covers every vertex of the graph.
 A perfect matching is also a minimum-size edge cover.
 If there is a perfect matching, then both the matching number and the edge cover number equal $|V|/2$.

+- for cycle with even length has a perfect matching.
+- graph of odd vertices does not have a perfect matching.
+- complete graph of even vertices always has a perfect matching.

 #### Maximal Matching
 *זיווג מקסימלי להכלה*
 A maximal matching is a matching $M$ of a graph $G$ that is not a subset of any other matching.